Blade Runner: Plot

 At Sebastian's apartment, Deckard is ambushed by Pris, but he kills her as Roy returns.
 Roy's body begins to fail as the end of his lifespan nears.
 He chases Deckard through the building and onto the roof.
-Deckard tries to jump onto another roof but is left hanging on the edge.
+Deckard tries to jump onto another roof but is left hanging from the edge.
 Roy makes the jump with ease and, as Deckard's grip loosens, Roy hoists him onto the roof to save him.
 Before Roy dies, he laments that his memories "will be lost in time, like tears in rain".
-Gaff arrives to congratulate Deckard, also reminding him that Rachael will not live but "then again who does".
+Gaff arrives to congratulate Deckard, also reminding him that Rachael will not live, but "then again, who does?"
 Deckard returns to his apartment to retrieve Rachael.
 While escorting her to the elevator, he notices a small origami unicorn on the floor.
 He recalls Gaff's words and departs with Rachael.